Arbroath: Culture

 The Angus Black and White Minstrels were the last group in Britain to regularly perform blackface.
 In 2005, after pressure from Angus Council, the show began with normal stage makeup and the group changed its name to The Angus Minstrels.
 The move to stop performing in blackface received wide UK press coverage.
 The group performed its farewell concert in November 2019 and made a final charitable donation in 2022.

 Beginning in 1947, a pageant commemorating the signing of the Declaration has been held within the roofless remains of the abbey (last full-scale event 2005).
 This was run by the local Arbroath Abbey Pageant Society, now Arbroath Abbey Timethemes, a registered charity, and re-enacts the story and history of the signing.
 The group also spearhead Scotland's Tartan Day celebrations on 6 April in association with Angus Council as well as educational visits to local schools.

 Arbroath Male Voice Choir was founded in 1934 and is one of the few remaining male voice choirs in Scotland.
 The choir sings a mix of songs from classical, through Scottish, show tunes and pop.
 It performs two main concerts each year, one at Christmas, another in spring.
 The choir is notable for attracting well known, often international singers to its annual spring concert.
 These have included, Jamie McDougall, Karen Cargill, Gordon Cree, Cheryl Forbes, Colette Ruddy and the international diva Lesley Garrett.

 The author Sir Walter Scott's famous Waverley series of novels includes Rob Roy and Ivanhoe.
 Scott is known to have visited Arbroath three times, and his personal favourite in the series, The Antiquary (1816), features fictionalised versions of Arbroath ("Fairport") and Auchmithie ("Musselcrag").

 Arbroath has one museum, the former Bell Rock Lighthouse Signal Tower.
 In 1807 Arbroath became the base of operations for the building of the Bell Rock Lighthouse.
 The shore station for the lighthouse – the Bell Rock Signal Tower – was completed in 1813 and acted as a lifeline for the keepers offshore.
 Signal Tower Museum was opened in 1974 as a visitor centre, detailing the history of the lighthouse and the town of Arbroath.

 Hospitalfield House, a baronial mansion to the west of the town, houses an educational charity promoting contemporary arts.

+The town was twinned with "THE HADDOCK THAT NEVER GOT SMOKED" by the Intercontinental Twinning Association in July 2024 following a short email exchange with Bill Drummond, commemorative signage is due to be deployed later in the year.